Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Numerical Evaluation

 \section{Numerical Evaluation}

-In this section, we evaluate our proposed algorithms through extensive numerical experiments.
-Due to the high cost of quantum computing resources, our experiments are limited to a small-scale setting.
-However, even with these hardware limitations, our results clearly demonstrate the immense potential of this technology for the future.
-We implement both HQCGBD and GBD in Python 3.7.
+In this section, we evaluate our proposed algorithms through extensive numerical experiments. {Due to the high cost of QPU utilization and time limitations for the developer, our experiments are limited to a small-scale setting.
+However, even with these hardware limitations, our results clearly demonstrate the immense potential of this technology for the future.} We implement both HQCGBD and GBD in Python 3.7.
 Particularly, classical MILP and convex problems are solved using Gurobi \cite{gurobi2021gurobi} and Mosek \cite{aps2022mosek}, respectively.
-These classical algorithms are conducted on a desktop computer equipped with a 3.2 GHz Intel Core i7-8700 CPU and 16 GB of RAM.
-On the other hand, master problem $\textbf{MP}_2$ is solved by the real-world D-Wave hybrid quantum computer \cite{dwave}.
+These classical algorithms are conducted on a server equipped with a 4.2 GHz AMD Ryzen Threadripper PRO CPU and 512 GB of RAM.
+On the other hand, the master problem $\textbf{MP}_2$ is solved by the real-world D-Wave Advantage platform, which relies on the Pegasus topology and features more than 5000 qubits \cite{dwave}.